GoogleChromeLabs/lighthousebot/README.md

 ## Auditing Github Pull Requests

+> Please note: This drop in service is considered **Beta**.
+There are no SLAs or uptime guarantees.
+If you're interested in running your own CI server in a Docker container, check out [Running your own CI server](#running-your-own-ci-server).

 Lighthouse can be setup as part of your CI on Travis.
 As new pull requests come in, the **Lighthouse CI tests the changes and reports back the new score**.

 <img width="700" alt="Run Lighthouse on Github PRs" src="https://user-images.githubusercontent.com/238208/27059055-70ba6e86-4f89-11e7-8ead-932aab0f2634.png">